How To Shoot And Fire

 All hunters want a clean, fast kill - that's why it is so necessary to actually practice and get yourself proficient with your weapon well before you actually go out into the wild looking for game to hunt.

-An average quality hunting catapult will very easily take down many of the smaller animals like rabbits, pigeons, squirrels, pheasants - AT CLOSE RANGE
+The average quality will very easily take down many of the smaller animals like rabbits, pigeons, squirrels, pheasants - AT CLOSE RANGE

 I think, essentially, that is where the actual skill comes in, you really do need to learn how to silently stalk your prey.